In late 2019, we were fortunate enough to have more than 3 weeks to road trip through Sweden.

 When we were there (November/December 2019) the price of diesel was always around 160SEK per litre.

 There was very little fluctuation in the price and we paid this the whole way through the country.

-If you have your own car or campervan then great, but if you need to rent one then this will also set you back.
+If you have your own car or campervan then great, but if you need to hire a vehicle (or motorhome) then this will also set you back.